Stupor and Coma

 The eyes also provide important clues about how well the brain stem is functioning and what may be impairing consciousness.
 Doctors check the position of the pupils, their size, their reaction to bright light, their ability to follow a moving object (in people who are alert and awake), and the appearance of the retina.
 Normally, pupils widen (dilate) when light is dim and become smaller (constrict) when light is shined on them.
 However, the pupils may not respond normally to light in people in a coma.
 How the pupils respond to light or whether they respond helps doctors determine the cause of the coma.

-To accurately evaluate the person, doctors need to know whether the person takes a drug to treat glaucoma, which can affect pupil size, and they usually need to know whether the person’s pupils are normally different sizes.
+To accurately evaluate the person, doctors need to know whether the person takes a medication to treat glaucoma, which can affect pupil size, and they usually need to know whether the person’s pupils are normally different sizes.

 Doctors also examine the inside of the eye with an ophthalmoscope for signs that the pressure within the skull is increased.